frappe/erpnext/erpnext/docs/user/manual/en/setting-up/authorization-rule.md

 **Step 2:**

-Select Company and Transaction on which Authorization Rule will be applicable.
+Select organization and Transaction on which Authorization Rule will be applicable.
 This functionality is available for limited transactions only.

 **Step 3:**